Troon/IEEE754-homeassistant/README.md

 ```

 It handles spacing in the hex and an optional `fl_` prefix as used by Senec systems.
-It does not currently deal with invalid input strings, nor the
+The infinity and `nan` special cases both return None / `null` as Jinja has no sentinel
-infinity or `nan` special cases.
+value for infinity.

 As with all such macros, the return value is a string, and will need casting before
 used in calculations.
 For example: